#Access Control

 # Grant access to the role (all members inherit it)

-me grant create engineering work.projects read write create
+me grant create engineering work.projects read create update

 Roles are implemented as users with canLogin: false.
 This means grants work the same way for users and roles.